 For example, there is a rising demand among consumers to have salads with virgin olive oil, as they perceive olive oil to be healthier than other types of oils, such as traditional oil.

 Chinese consumers, especially young people, are interested in food trends.
 Trendy snacks like kale chips and superfoods items.
 More often, trendy snacks are not available in local Chinese snack shops.
-China is the 2nd largest savory snack market in the world (market size US$10 Billion in 2016 with an overall volume of + 1 Billion kg).
+China is the 2nd largest savory snack market in the world (market size of US$10 Billion in 2016 with an overall volume of + 1 Billion kg).
 With an estimated growth of 11%, it is the most dynamic market in the world.
 China’s new trend is the imported snack that is gaining popularity among Modern young Chinese consumers, 42% of urban Chinese are interested in buying imported snack products they’ve never tried before.
 In China, you can find a variety of new Imported Stores that are specialized in selling imported Food.

-An example of Chinese Influencers introduce to her Communities Thai Snacks
+An example of Chinese Influencers introducing to her Communities Thai Snacks

 Consumers in China have become extremely fond of fruit juices.
 Fruit juices can be classified into two categories; FC and NFC juice, and the nutrition value and flavor of the two types are different.
-NFC is the abbreviation of Not From Concentrate, indicating that it contains almost the same nutrition and flavor from fruit but has higher storage cost since it deteriorates more quickly as compared to FC, which consists of other ingredients like water that makes the juice less in nutritional value.
+NFC is the abbreviation of Not From Concentrate, indicating that it contains almost the same nutrition and flavor from fruit but has a higher storage cost since it deteriorates more quickly as compared to FC, which consists of other ingredients like water that makes the juice less in nutritional value.
 Chinese consumers prefer healthy fruit juices over carbonated drinks and the emphasis is rising after learning the health benefits of fresh fruit juices.

 A quite popular ECommerce website http://www.happyligo.com